Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 Amyni’s face looked as though it had done the entire span of Gaoin emotion in a few seconds, ending in rage.
 "What do you mean no!?"

 "Think!
 If what happened on our ship just happened here, we don’t _know_ who the victors were."
 This seemed to get through so he continued.
-"And if it was… whatever those were; Implant Ghosts, or _whatever_.
+"And if it was... whatever those were; Implant Ghosts, or _whatever_.
 Then they’ve already seen our warp signature."

 As if to punctuate his comment, three fighters of a design none of them had ever seen before decloaked just off the freighter’s bow.